rpm0618/writeups/uiuctf2020/login_page/README.md

 ## SQL Injection (Dumping Hashes)

-Now that we can execute arbitraty sql, let's see about getting some more information about the application's database.
+Now that we can execute arbitrary sql, let's see about getting some more information about the application's database.
 We know from the challenge description that it's using sqlite, and a quick google gives us a query we can use to list all the tables and their schemas (modified slightly to fit our column names):
 ```sql
 SELECT name, sql AS "bio" FROM sqlite_master WHERE type='table'
 ```